Marriage of Billie Ert and Antonio Molina: Marriage

-Texas Attorney General Crawford Martin had ruled on September 14, 1972 that a marriage license could only be obtained by a man and a woman, but anyone in possession of a license could be married, in response to an attempt by two women in Austin to obtain a marriage license.
+Texas Attorney General Crawford Martin had ruled on September 14, 1972, that a marriage license could only be obtained by a man and a woman, but anyone in possession of a license could be married, in response to an attempt by two women in Austin to obtain a marriage license.
 Martin stated that national courts had always assumed marriage to be between opposite-sex couples.

 Ert and Molina obtained a license from the Wharton County Clerk Office in Wharton, 60 mi west of Houston, on October 4, by having Ert dress as a female.
 Ert wore makeup, a blonde wig, and a dress, and excused his deep voice by saying he had contracted laryngitis.
-Both Ert and Molina produced valid paperwork, including voter registrations, Social Security cards, and drivers licenses.
+Both Ert and Molina produced valid paperwork, including voter registrations, Social Security cards, and driver's licenses.
 Deputy clerk Sandra Kalinowski did not ask for their sexes, believing the couple to be a man and a woman, and issued them a marriage license.

 One day later, on October 5, Ert and Molina were married at the Harmony Wedding Chapel in Houston.
 Located on the Gulf Freeway, Harmony Wedding Chapel was known as a hotspot for cheap, quickly-arranged marriage ceremonies.
 The marriage was conducted in front of a few of the couple's friends by Reverend Richard Vincent, a pastor at the Metropolitan Community Church of Dallas.
 Molina wore a tuxedo and bow tie.
 According to The Nuntius, Ert wore drag, dressed in "a white miniskirt, a blouse, a woman's wig and had his face made up as a woman".

 Ert and Molina immediately became a media sensation.
 Their story made national headlines and appeared in newspapers as far away as The Netherlands and Singapore.
 Additionally, the marriage was performed during the same time that other American same-sex couples were trying to obtain marriage licenses, and sparked more same-sex couples to join the movement.

 Although they and several media sources declared their union to be the first same-sex marriage in the U.S., a similar marriage had taken place in 1971 in Minnesota; Ert and Molina's marriage is today recognized as the first same-sex marriage in Texas.
 Additionally, some media claimed that Ert was transsexual, although he stated shortly after the wedding that he had no intention of going through sex reassignment surgery.